 Local laws

-We have a set of local laws which operate to protect the amenity of Hepburn Shire and the safety of all.
+Council's Local Laws are in place to protect the amenity of Hepburn Shire and the safety of all.
 These laws cover many aspects of daily life – from general safety issues to aesthetic considerations.

 We encourage all members of the community to take responsibility for maintaining the Shire as a safe and enjoyable place to be, by having regard for each other and by complying with the local laws.